Managing University Records

 Resources

 As more and more publications go online, certain material is now only published on the University's website.
 Websites are university documents.
-Here is some information on how to create sites for preservation, how we archive websites and how you can help in these preservation efforts. - Record Packing Tips
+Here is some information on how to create sites for preservation, how we archive websites and how you can help in these preservation efforts.
+Learn also about some tools that can help you archive social media content.

 Here are some strategies on how to prepare your records when you are ready to transfer records of enduring historical value to the University Archives.